m3db/m3db-operator/integration/e2e/README.md

 ## Running the tests

-**NOTE** It is generally a good idea to run the tests with `GOCACHE=off`, otherwise running the tests with the same test code may cause cached tests to run.
+**NOTE** It is generally a good idea to run the tests a clean go test cache, otherwise running the tests with the same test code may cause cached tests to run.
+The make target accomplishes this by running `go clean -testcache` first.

 ```
 # With a working Kubernetes cluster and a correctly configured current kubectl context:
-$ go clean -testcache && make test-e2e
+$ make test-e2e
 --- test-e2e
 go test -v -tags integration ./integration/e2e
 2018-11-22T15:36:41.370-0500    INFO    setting up test suite